diegofares/beer-store-app-jquery/README.md

 Beer Store (E-commerce app)

-This is a vanilla JS project, using node js.
+This is a vanilla JS / JQuery project, using node js.

 run
 - npm install